DefinedNet/nebula-docs/src/data/config-reference.md

                 "10.0.0.0/8": true
     - name: listen
       description: listen sets the UDP port Nebula will use for sending/receiving traffic and for handshakes.
-The default here is 4242.
-For a lighthouse node, the port should be defined, however using port 0 will dynamically assign a port and is recommended for roaming nodes.
+For a lighthouse node, the port should be defined, conventially to `4242`, however using port 0 will dynamically assign a port and is recommended for roaming nodes.
       example: |-
         listen: